Fady Maalouf: 2009–present: Career development

 Fady Maalouf performing at 2011 Cologne Pride.

-Even though Fady did not win the DSDS title, his extraordinary voice and his charming personality had won him the hearts of an enormous fan base, which then, in an unprecedented effort, organized a letters, mails and phone call campaign with Sony BMG, demanding the release of Fady Maalouf's title "Blessed", performed during the final show.

 After a contract with Columbia, a subsidiary of Sony BMG Music Entertainment "Blessed" was released on 4 July 2008 as a single and went straight to no. 2 in the German single charts.

 The album, also named Blessed including 14 tracks, was released on 25 July 2008, and went as well straight to no. 2 in the German album charts.
 These simultaneous single and album charts positions made Maalouf the most successful DSDS finalist of all time.

 On 21 November 2008, Maalouf released a new single called "Amazed", a cover of a hit by the band Lonestar.
 This single CD included the song "Vole mon âme", the French version of "Show Me Your Love" to which Maalouf wrote the French language lyrics himself.

 On 28 November 2008, Sony Music Entertainment released a new edition of Maalouf's album Blessed, including a double CD package and new unreleased tracks.

 On 12 March 2010, he had his follow up album Into the Light and released the title song as a single.

 In 2011, he collaborated with Russian pop singer Valeriya and toured Europe with her, recording a Russian-language song with her entitled "Ty Grustish".

 In 2012, he released his third studio album entitled City of Gold, containing English, French with a special Arabic language song "Neyla" co-written by Fady Maalouf, Bernd Klimpel and Charlie Mason.
 Video was edited and directed by Judith Klinger and Fady Maalouf.

 On 15 September 2017, he released the EP Indigo, a mixture of pop, electro and classical music, where Fady Maalouf displays in 6 tracks his abilities as a classically trained countertenor alongside his pop singing skills, therefore expanding his voice range over 4 octaves.